VimsecAu/kb/m365/baselines/defender.md

   - The custom policy referenced here is the same policy configured in [MS.DEFENDER.4.1v1](#msdefender41v1).
-  - This action can only be included if at least one device is onboarded to the company tenant.
+  - This action can only be included if at least one device is onboarded to the organisation tenant.
 Otherwise, the option to block restricted apps will not be available.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1565: Data Manipulation](https://attack.mitre.org/techniques/T1565/)